 Read our Guide to Making a Difference, to understand how your work can positively affect the project you serve and see some of the comments our volunteers have made about their experience with Outreach International over recent years.
 Volunteer reviews.

 Part of making the right match is highlighting those prominent features of a project that our experience says will be important to an overseas volunteer.
 We call these the Blue Tiger Features and you will see a short commentary of these on each individual Project page, where they are significant.

 If a project is particularly remote, a role is highly unstructured, or the level of physical discomfort particularly challenging, then we highlight these to make you aware at the earliest opportunity.
 Obviously some of these features will actually be an attraction to some volunteers, while being less attractive to others.

 Volunteering abroad for the first time can be a daunting experience.
 Imagine starting a new job, moving house, taking on a new culture, language and climate, and leaving friends & family behind – all at once.
 Exciting ….but ‘Wow’.

-That’s why it’s great to have a friend to lean on, a counsel, a coach and a mentor when you need it.
-This is the role we play in preparing you for your trip and supporting you in-country, most notably from our dedicated and long-term in-country coordinators.
+It’s great to have a friend to lean on, a counsel, a coach and a mentor when you need it.
+Once you are in-country, this is role Outreach play in preparing you for your trip and supporting you in-country, most notably from our dedicated and long-term in-country coordinators.

 We offer volunteers years of valuable experience on the ground, when you need it most.
 Our coordinators are locals with knowledge of the projects, culture and local services.